 What other drugs will affect Efudex Occlusion Pack (fluorouracil topical)?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied fluorouracil.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

-More Efudex Occlusion Pack resources
+More about Efudex Occlusion Pack (fluorouracil topical)